 "Sonny" with his best buddy "Joe"

-"After having known the Weber's for almost 20 years, I can honestly say there is no one I would trust more with my horse's welfare than them.
+"After having known the Weber's for more than 20 years, I can honestly say there is no one I would trust more with my horse's welfare than them.
 Boarding, lessons, and training, we did it all and at no time did I ever have one worry or concern regarding their care.
 With the near perfect climate of Kentucky and the high standards of the Weber's, it was easy for me to make the decision to send my retired show horse to live with them.
 From the photos and updates I get, it is obvious he is thriving there.
 Thank you Rob & Kim."

 Sincerely, Barbara E. Mahon Pleasant Prairie, Wisconsin